ucsf-bhhi/coc-data/README.md

 The strategy to link census tracts and counties to CoCs is based on [Byrne, et al. \(2016\)](https://github.com/tomhbyrne/HUD-CoC-Geography-Crosswalk).

-A data dictionary is avaiable in [data-dictionary.md](data-dictionary.md).
+A data dictionary is available [here](https://fuzzy-barnacle-653bb83d.pages.github.io/articles/data-dictionary.html).

 ### Input Data Sources